-The viaduct design is equal parts engineering and architecture and is defined by ten pairs of arches, rising and falling along the north and south edges of the bridge as it extends from east to west.
-These pairs of repeated concrete arches and cable supported roadway deck are simultaneously elegant and efficient.
-The design approach unifies and optimizes the architecture of the viaduct through repetition, creating a unique configuration through the repeated use of arches, roadway and pier forms: an iconic structure.
-The arches incline outward from the deck and are constructed segmentally.
-The repetitive pier forms beneath angle outward in plan, resolving the geometries of the bridge’s inner and outer profiles.
-The bridge deck, suspended from the cable lattice at its perimeter, is a highly efficient, thin profile.
-Because the viaduct’s spans are similar, foundations at each pier are also nearly identical, further improving efficiency.
+The viaduct is defined by ten pairs of arches that rise and fall along the north and south edges of the bridge as it extends from east to west.
+Each pair of concrete arches supports a cable lattice from which the roadway deck is suspended, creating a thin, efficient profile.
+The arches incline outward from the deck and are constructed segmentally, while the piers beneath angle outward in plan, resolving the geometries of the bridge’s inner and outer profiles.
+Because the spans are similar in dimension, the foundations at each pier are nearly identical, streamlining construction and maintaining formal consistency across the structure.

 LOCATION / Los Angeles, California